Fan game: Suppression and cease and desist

-Endorsement and turning a blind eye
+Endorsement and ambivalence

 Other times, companies have endorsed fan games.
 For example, Capcom has featured Peter Sjöstrand's Mega Man 2.5D fan game in their community site more than once.
 However, Capcom Senior Vice President Christian Svennson has stated that, while they legally cannot sanction fan games, they will not proactively go after them either.
 In 2012, Capcom took Seo Zong Hui's Street Fighter X Mega Man and funded it, promoting it from a simple fan game to an officially licensed freeware Mega Man game.

 In 2008, Christian Whitehead created his own game engine, known as the Retro Engine, for use in the Sonic the Hedgehog fan game Retro Sonic.
 Whitehead developed a proof-of-concept prototype of Sonic the Hedgehog CD running on the Retro Engine and pitched it to Sega.
 Sega gave their approval, and a full remake running on Whitehead's engine was released two years later.
 Whitehead later worked with fellow fan-programmer Simon Thomley to develop mobile remakes of Sonic the Hedgehog and Sonic the Hedgehog 2, and ultimately directed an all-new Sonic the Hedgehog title, Sonic Mania, with a development team made up of individuals noted for their work in the Sonic the Hedgehog fan community.
 Mania would also be used as the basis for Sonic Superstars.

 In 2013, Valve Corporation granted the developers of Black Mesa, a formerly freeware fan remake of the 1998 Half-Life, permission to sell the game commercially on Steam in order to allow it to have higher production values.
 Following its 2020 full release, veteran Valve level designer Dario Casali called it "awesome" and better than the original game.